 This episode wasn’t filled to the brim with buzzworthy moments (as opposed to last week, which had a healthy dose).
 Instead each storyline pushes the ball forward in a meaningful way, keeping us from feeling like we’re sitting quietly in the doldrums waiting for The Big Moment of the season to happen.

 Arya’s (Maisie Williams) already moved through the House of Black and White, the Lannisters are forcing their way into confrontation with the Faith Militant, Ramsay has Rikkon Stark (Art Parkinson) hostage and Jon (Kit Harington) has abandoned the Wall.
 No matter where you look this week, everyone had something to do – no wandering, no confusion.
-And for Josh and me, that made for a fantastically tight episode.
+And for J and me, that made for a fantastically tight episode.

 As always, you can subscribe to our podcast feed (including all episodes of “Stark Contrast”) using iTunes or by copying this link into your RSS reader.
 Alternatively, you can check out the episode online or download it here.
 Happy listening!